HOME>WESTERN PA>KLONDIKE COALFIELD>GRIFFIN

 The abandoned Griffin rectangular ovens many years later.

-Coke yard and slate dump at Griffin No. 2 coke works.
+Evening shadows on the coke yard and slate dump at Griffin No. 2 coke works.
 You can still make out where the track for the mechanical coke puller was located.

 The Griffin No. 2 coke yard was built by the Bessemer Coke Co. around 1900, and later owned by the Hillman Neff Coke Co.
 The coke ovens there are of the bee-hive variety.
 Over